-Task 34c.0.1 (DWD, CMCC; M1 - M18) project management plan, strategy for the communication within the project and with C3S coordination.
-Monthly remote conferences will be held with the subcontractors and C3S to ensure the monitoring of the proceedings of the contract.
+Task 34c.0.1 (DWD, CMCC; M1 - M18) contract management plan, strategy for the communication within the contract team and with C3S coordination.
+Monthly teleconferences and regular review meetings will be held with ECMWF to ensure the monitoring of the proceedings of the contract.